 You can certainly expect rehab to be of use to you *as long as* you play an active role.

 Rehab is the most structured approach available, to the initial primary care needs for addiction detox and therapy, at the point of crisis.
 But, rehab will not work in a vacuum, or without your cooperation.

 A lack of personal responsibility is the hallmark of addiction, and thus reclaiming responsibility for your own life is a cornerstone of recovery.

 Rehab near Coombe Dingle should not be considered a permanent "cure" that can fix all drug problems in your life immediately.

-The dynamics of addiction have taken a long time to establish, and it will take time and understanding for them to be overcome.
+It took a long while to build up the patterns of addiction, and it will take time and understanding for them to be resolved.

 In the first week you’ll be resting more than is usual during the physical detox process, as well as getting used to your medication.